KadiAI and CIDS are Kadi4Mats's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).

 Arnd Koeppe

-KadiAI at IAM-MMS
+KadiAI at the IAM/INT

-Feedback or support requests may also be sent to:
+Feedback/support requests may also be sent to

 kadi.ailists.kit.edu